oracle-livelabs/oci/oci-starter-lab/compute/compute_green.md

 ## Task 4: More info

+OCI Starter running in your own tenancy or not has a lot more options like Kubernetes or Container Instances.

+You can also check how it works and how to customize what you built.

 ### Customize

-Please also check the  "Lab 5 - How to Customize" to see how to customize this sample to your needs
+Please also check the  "Lab 3 - How to Customize" to see how to customize this sample to your needs

 ### SSH